-As light is appearing at the end of the COVID tunnel, many of us are experiencing mixed feelings of excitement and trepidation about the prospect of life opening up again.
-On one hand, vaccines and reviving communities bring new hope and optimism for the arrival of relative normalcy back into our lives.
-Simultaneously, we’re grieving losses, entertaining "bad" habits and experiencing the effects of long-term social isolation.
-We’re facing who we have become after all this time - what we’ve chosen to do with our time and how we've been showing up to our family and friends, work, society and to ourselves.
+As light appears at the end of the COVID tunnel, many of us are experiencing mixed feelings of excitement and trepidation about the prospect of life opening up again.
+On the one hand, vaccines and reviving communities bring new hope and optimism for the arrival of relative normalcy back into our lives.
+Simultaneously, we’re grieving losses, entertaining "bad" habits, and experiencing the effects of long-term social isolation.
+We’re facing who we have become after all this time - what we’ve chosen to do with our time and how we've been showing up to our family and friends, work, society, and to ourselves.

 For more information/ to register for MBSR class orientation on 4/21, please visit https://www.renewmindfultherapy.com/mbsr or contact me: email@example.com